-Matty Taylor: Bristol City sign striker from local rivals Bristol Rovers
+Bristol City sign Matty Taylor from Bristol Rovers and Birmingham's David Cotterill

 BBC Points West sports editor Alistair Durden

-This is a controversial move because of the fierce rivalry between the two clubs, who are separated by just four miles.
+Taylor's move is a controversial one because of the fierce rivalry between the two clubs, who are separated by just four miles.

 Rovers did well to get Matty Taylor to sign a new contract in the summer, when he could have walked away for free.
 But they had to include a minimum fee release clause, which Bristol City have activated.